SpaceX sells three more flights to billionaire Jared Isaacman – KION546

 It’s not clear how much these missions will cost Isaacman.
 He also did not reveal how much he paid for the Inspiration 4 mission last year, though he said he paid less than $200 million.

-On the first Polaris mission, Isaacman will be joined by veteran Air Force fighter pilot Scott Poteet, SpaceX operations engineer Sarah Gillis, and SpaceX engineer Anna Menon, who will serve as the onboard medical officer.
+On the first Polaris mission, Isaacman will be joined by veteran Air Force fighter pilot Scott Poteet and two SpaceX operations engineers — Sarah Gillis, and Anna Menon, who will serve as the onboard medical officer.
 Isaacman will be the only crewmember with prior spaceflight experience.

+Apart from his spaceflight ambitions, Isaacman also flies jets recreationally.
+Most recently, he was seen piloting an Alpha Jet, often used for training pilots, over SpaceX’s Starship facilities in South Texas.

+Poteet is a former vice president at Shift 4.
+The pair are also frequent flying partners.

 Starship